ahoarfrost/EN556/Tutorial.md

             `git pull`

-       * This will update any files that I've changed since the last time you
+       * This will update any files that I've changed since the last time you pulled or cloned the library

-   2. If you just downloaded the zip file (a la step 1)ii) ), you'll have to download again and copy everything into your working directory again
+     2. If you just downloaded the zip file (a la step 1)ii) ), you'll have to download again, unzip and copy everything into your working directory again
        * When asked 'file already exists, do you want to replace it?' say yes.

-   3. You should now have the following additional scripts and reference files in your wd:
+   2. You should now have the following additional scripts and reference files in your wd:

      * FlaRatesEN556_bulk.R
         *This script calculates rates for bulk water incubations*